odoo/documentation/content/applications/finance/sign.rst

 Tags
 ====

-Tags can be used to categorize and organize documents, allowing users to search for and filter documents based on specific criteria quickly.
+Tags can be used to categorize and organize documents, allowing users to quickly search for and filter documents based on specific criteria.

 You can manage tags by going to :menuselection:`Configuration --> Tags`.
 To create a tag, click :guilabel:`New`.
 On the new line, add the :guilabel:`Tag Name` and select a :guilabel:`Color Index`